krisisurf/Ray-Casting-2D/README.md

 # Ray-Casting-2D
-Basic REAL-TIME raycasting system for 2D environment made in java
+Basic REAL-TIME raycasting system for 2D com.raycast.project.environment made in java

 You can use (W, A, S, D) keys to move the RayCasting Point